mohutopia/ts_edx_tutorial/README.md

-# ts_edx_tutorial
+# TYPESCRIPT

-Learning the basics of TypeScript
+## Online tutorial to learn the basics of TypeScript 2 programming language